norskeld/nrsk.dev/src/content/articles/demystifying-monads.md

 - Synchronizing in a multithreaded environment
 - Reading or modifying global variables

 An effectful function, therefore, is a function that produces or consumes at least one effect.
-In most languages, any function can be an effectful function, but some mainstream languages restrict some effects to specially decorated functions.
-For example, [Java has checked exceptions] that must be opted into with a function `throws` clause, a widely criticized form of effect.
+In most languages, any function can be an effectful function, but some languages make effects explicit, e.g. Java has checked exceptions; experimental languages like [Koka] or [Eff] have algebraic effects; OCaml recently introduced [algebraic effects support][ocaml-effects] as well.

 ## Function composition

-Function composition is a way to sequence functions by feeding the output of one function into the input of another one.
-You may actually remember the mathematical definition of function composition from school:
+Function composition is a way to sequence functions by feeding the output of one function into the input of another one:

 ```
 (f ∘ g)(x) = f(g(x))
 ```

-Function composition in the functional paradigm allows the programmer to express a sequence of computations — functions — as a single computation that chains each component function one after the other, output-to-input.
-Ideally, if `f` and `g` produce an effect, then the composition of the two should produce that effect as well.
-However, plain function composition requires that the result type of `g` match the argument type of `f` exactly.
-The functions can no longer be composed unless `f` accepts the exact effect!
+This works fine for pure functions.
+But with effects involved, types often no longer line up — especially if `g` returns an effect and `f` doesn't know how to deal with it.

-And this is where monads enter the picture.
+That's where monads come in.

 ## Monads

-A monad fundamentally defines how functions are composed in the presence of an associated effect.
-A monad consists of two operators, often called `unit` and `bind`, and often given in [Haskell syntax] like the following, given a monad `m`.
+A monad defines how to chain effectful functions.
+It provides two operations, usually called `unit` and `bind`.
+In Haskell-like syntax:

 ```haskell
 unit :: a -> m a